Toddler EssentialsParenting

 These incidents show the dangers of jumping with others, particularly children.
 Trampoline parks are designed for multiple people to jump at the same time, but the unpredictable energy transfer makes it more dangerous for children when they are jumping with other children or adults.
 They simply can’t absorb the force of an adult, so parents should be extra cautious when jumping with their children.

-Trampoline Park Injury Surge: A Growing Problem
+Trampoline Park Injury Surge

 Unfortunately, the popularity of trampoline parks has been accompanied by an increase in injuries.
 The sheer number of children in trampoline parks increases the chance of an accident.
-A former manager of a trampoline park revealed to a former manager that the centre in Brisbane, Australia alone had over 1,100 injuries within a year.
+A former manager of a trampoline park revealed to a former manager that the center in Brisbane, Australia alone had over 1,100 injuries within a year.
 Some of these injuries, like sprains and strains, were minor.
 However, other injuries, like broken bones or spinal injuries, were more serious.

 Experts have called for tighter safety regulations at trampoline parks due to the dramatic increase in injuries.
 In 2017, Dr. Christopher Mulligan from Sydney Children’s Hospital echoed the concerns of the experts, noting a significant increase in children presenting to the emergency room due to trampoline-related injuries.
 The injuries he observed ranged from minor soft-tissue sprains to serious spinal injuries and bone fractures.
-Some of the injuries were so severe, that surgery was needed.
+Some of the injuries were so severe that surgery was needed.

 Experts say that the problem is due to a lack of standard safety regulations for trampoline parks.
 The majority of trampoline parks self-regulate, which means that there are no universal safety standards to be followed by all parks.
 The lack of oversight may mean that some trampoline parks do not have safety measures in place for protecting jumpers, putting both children and adults at risk.

-Children and Serious Injury: The Importance Of Caution
+The Importance Of Caution

 Parents and caregivers should be aware of the risks associated with trampoline parks.
 Trampoline parks, with their multiple surfaces and unpredictable forces, can create an uncontrollable environment.

 Pidcoe and other experts recommend parents exercise extreme caution, especially when their children are jumping on trampolines.
-Parents should try to avoid jumping on trampolines with their children as the force exerted by them can increase the likelihood of an injury.
+Parents should try to avoid jumping on trampolines with their children, as the force exerted by them can increase the likelihood of an injury.
 Parents should also supervise their children closely to ensure that they do not jump in a manner that could cause a collision or double bounce.

 Experts strongly recommend that children younger than six years old avoid trampolines.
 They are less able to handle the forces of jumping because their bones are fragile.
 Older children must jump into a controlled, safe environment with plenty of supervision and no overcrowding.